-During Kerias ha-Torah - It is strictly forbidden to engage in either idle talk or divrei Torah during

-Kerias ha-Torah.(23) One who speaks at that time is called "a sinner whose sin is too great to be forgiven.(24) Some poskim prohibit talking as soon as the Torah scroll is unrolled.(25)
+During Kerias ha-Torah - It is strictly forbidden to engage in either idle talk or divrei Torah during Kerias ha-Torah[23].
+One who speaks at that time is called "a sinner whose sin is too great to be forgiven[24]."
+Some poskim prohibit talking as soon as the Torah scroll is unrolled[25].

-Between Aliyos - There are several views: Some poskim prohibit talking totally,(26) others permit discussing divrei Torah only,(27) while others are even more lenient.(28)
+Between Aliyos - There are several views: Some poskim prohibit talking totally[26], others permit discussing divrei Torah only[27], and others are even more lenient[28].

-During Haftarah and its Blessings - It is forbidden to talk, as one must pay undivided attention.(29)
+During the Haftarah and Its Blessings - It is forbidden to talk, as one must give undivided attention to the Haftarah reading[29].

-Between Kerias Hatorah and end of davening - There is no specific prohibition against talking.
+Between Kerias ha-Torah and the end of davening - There is no specific prohibition against talking.

 During Hallel - It is forbidden to talk.
-Doing so constitutes an interruption of Hallel.(30)
+Doing so constitutes an interruption of Hallel[30].

-Kabbolas Shabbos - There is no specific prohibition against talking.
+Kabbalas Shabbos - There is no specific prohibition against talking.

-During Vayechulu and Magen Avos - It is forbidden to talk.(31)
+During Vayechulu and Magen Avos - It is forbidden to talk[31].

-Note: From an halachic point of view, it is important to distinguish between those portions of the davening where talking is prohibited because of hefsek (e.g. Birchos Kerias Shema and Shema, Shemoneh Esrei, Kedushah, Hallel), where not even a single word is permitted to be uttered regardless of "need," and those portions where the prohibition against talking is based on the requirement of paying attention to the davening or because of shul decorum (e.g. Kaddish, chazaras ha-shatz), where an exception can be made when a special need arises, allowing one to quietly utter a few words.(32)

-The following statement, authored by Harav Shimon Schwab,(33) sums up the Torah viewpoint on this subject:

-"For Hashem's sake - let us be quiet in the Beis Haknesses.
+Note: From a halachic point of view, it is important to distinguish between those portions of the davening in which talking is prohibited because of hefsek (e.g., Birchos Kerias Shema and Shema, Shemoneh Esreh, Kedushah, Hallel), where not even a single word is permitted to be uttered regardless of "need," and those portions where the prohibition against talking is based on the requirement of paying attention to the davening or because of shul decorum (e.g. Kaddish, chazaras ha-shatz), where an exception can be made when a special need arises, allowing one to quietly utter a few words[32].
+The following statement, authored by Harav Shimon Schwab[33], sums up the Torah viewpoint on this subject: "For Hashem's sake - let us be quiet in the Beis ha-Knesses.
 Our reverent silence during the Tefillah will speak very loudly to Him Who holds our fate in His hands.
 Communicating with Hashem is our only recourse in this era of trial and tribulations.
 There is too much ugly noise in our world today.
 Let us find peace and tranquility while we stand before Hashem in prayer!"